highfidelity/hifi-docs-grav-content/02.create-and-explore/02.explore-interface/03.menu/04.mocap-system/docs.md

 - Feet, hips and chest: 4 Vive trackers.
 - Feet, hips, chest and shoulders: 5 Vive trackers.

-If you are a performer and need your hands you need extra trackers for your hands If you need to track your head but not use an HMD, then you need one tracker for your head
+If you are a performer and need the use of your hands instead of the Vive controllers, two extra trackers are needed for your wrists.
+If you need to track your head but not use a HMD, then you also need one tracker for your head.

 To use the trackers, you need to strap them on to different parts of your body.
 You can purchase straps of different lengths for different purposes from here: